Applied Behavior Analysis: M.S.

 - Summer – One 8-week term including two 3-hour courses and one 3-hour intensive practicum (6 hours.)

 $700 per credit hour for clinical partners

 Additional estimated costs: Course materials: $1000 (this includes textbooks, online supplements, and intensive supplies)

 Graduate and Professional Studies at Ouachita seek to be a source of ongoing intellectual and spiritual growth for those pursuing lifelong learning or career advancement.
 Ouachita fosters community through relationships with classmates and professors in all learning environments.
 Through innovative modalities, fields and approaches, these programs combine the very best of Ouachita’s more than 130 years of Christ-centered learning with meeting the ongoing and changing needs of the work force.

-Have a question about Graduate & Professional Studies at Ouachita?
+Have a question about Ouachita?
 Want more information?
-Shoot us a message!
+Shoot our Graduate & Professional Studies team a message!